 Among scholars, Aurangzeb’s potential role in weakening the Mughal state remains a matter of vigorous debate.
 This debate thrives, in part, on the stunning contrasts that characterise his reign.
 Aurangzeb grew the Mughal empire to its greatest extent, adding four new provinces that collectively constituted more than one-quarter of the Mughal kingdom.
 Yet he might have overextended imperial resources, positioning the Mughal empire to collapse after his death.
 He was the richest king of his day, boasting items such as the Timur ruby and the Koh-i-noor diamond.
 Yet Aurangzeb preferred a simpler life, reciting the Quran and knitting prayer caps by hand.
 He was widely feared and respected, and yet his letters from later life suggest a man plagued by his own shortcomings and fear for his empire’s future.

 Aurangzeb is a critical figure to understanding India’s past.
 However, many in modern India are uninterested in recovering the historical Aurangzeb, preferring instead to slander a distorted memory of the king.
 This approach to history as a blank slate that can reflect our modern ideas – even to the extreme of entirely rewriting the past – is dangerous.
 Often, the true purpose of ahistorically condemning Aurangzeb is to galvanise anti-Muslim sentiments.

 We must embrace the project of understanding Aurangzeb on his own terms in order to gain a more accurate perspective on this influential emperor and the world he helped to create.
 Studying Aurangzeb also helps to challenge modern ignorance and hate by presenting us with a complicated man that we cannot explain by simple reference to modern categories and biases.
-Knowing more about Aurangzeb is important, both for India’s past – and India’s present.Make a donation
+Knowing more about Aurangzeb is important, both for India’s past – and India’s present.Support Aeon: make a one-off donation